DRT2034/DRT2034.github.io/_posts/2025-09-28-On-Self-Preservation.markdown

 If we look at our life through this framework, we can imagine the need for a kind of protective sphere that hovers around our blubber at a certain distance, a sort of first line of defense for our brains.
 Such a sphere could be employed for various reasons:

-## As a way to make sure other entities cannot poke into our being and wreak havoc as they please (input)
+## As a way to make sure other entities cannot poke into our being and wreak havoc as they please (Input)

 Think for instance about either social media (or correspondingly YouTube, reddit) or about any one person (with a given level of similarity to us) coming into our conscious space.
 For the former, we might want to make sure their opinion doesn’t reach us whatsoever.
 The reason being that we don’t know anything about them, and as such their personal traits hold no value for us to compare ourselves to and take their advice.